Dry macular degeneration

 Risk factors

-Factors that may increase your risk of macular degeneration include:
+Factors that may increase the risk of macular degeneration include:

-• Age.
-This disease is most common in people over 60.
+- Age.
+This disease is most common in people over 50.

-• Race.
+- Race.
 Macular degeneration is more common in white people.

 Complications

 People whose dry macular degeneration has progressed to central vision loss have a higher risk of depression and social isolation.
 With profound loss of vision, people may see visual hallucinations.
 This condition is called Charles Bonnet syndrome.
-Dry macular degeneration may progress to wet macular degeneration, which can quickly cause vision loss if left untreated.
+Dry macular degeneration may progress to wet macular degeneration, which can quickly cause complete vision loss if left untreated.

 Prevention

-• Maintain a healthy weight and exercise regularly.
+- Maintain a healthy weight and exercise regularly.
 If you need to lose weight, reduce the number of calories you eat and increase the amount of exercise you get each day.

-• Choose a diet rich in fruits and vegetables.
+- Choose a diet rich in fruits and vegetables.
 These foods contain antioxidant vitamins that reduce your risk of developing macular degeneration.

-• Include fish in your diet.
+- Include fish in your diet.
 Omega-3 fatty acids, which are found in fish, may reduce the risk of macular degeneration.
 Nuts such as walnuts also contain omega-3 fatty acids.

 Diagnosis

-• Indocyanine green angiography.
+- Indocyanine green angiography.
 Like fluorescein angiography, this test uses an injected dye.
 It may be used alongside a fluorescein angiogram to identify specific types of macular degeneration.

 Treatment

 For now, there's no way to reverse damage from dry macular degeneration.
 However, there are many clinical trials in progress.
-If your condition is diagnosed early, you can take steps to help slow its progression, such as taking vitamin supplements, eating healthy and not smoking.
+If the condition is diagnosed early, you can take steps to help slow its progression, such as taking vitamin supplements, eating healthy and not smoking.

 Vitamin supplements